azam-12/devTinder/homework.md

 - Create a PassworhHash using bcrypt.hash and save the user with encrypted password
 - Create login API
 - Compare passwords and throw error if email or password is invalid

+Episode -10
+- Install cookie-parser
+- Just send a dummy cookie to the user
+- Create GET /profile API and check if you get the cookie back
+- Install jsonwebtoken
+- In login API, after email and password validation create a jwt token and send back to user in cookies
+- Read the cookies inside your profile API and find the logged in user